 In the late 90’s the sport of MMA (Mixed Martial Arts) started to become a popular forum for the development of martial arts in general.
 MMA within the context of the UFC (Ultimate Fighting Championship) is a full contact, combat sport, that combines grappling and striking, with standing and wrestling.
 MMA within the UFC rules allows a wide variety of martial arts and techniques, creating a unique environment that favors a more versatile competitor or martial artist.
 MMA players often include training in elements of Judo, Muay Thai, Brazilian Jiu-Jitsu, Boxing, Karate, Kickboxing, Taekwondo, and Wrestling.

-MMA is definitely an influencing force in the development of martial arts today due in no small part to it's use by the UFC to create a munti-billion dollar entertainment business enterprise.
+MMA is definitely an influencing force in the development of martial arts today due in no small part to it's use by the UFC to create a multi-billion dollar entertainment business enterprise.

-However, martial arts are practiced for a variety of different reasons by the general public (not related to professional combat sports); including basic self-defense, to improve physical fitness, for personal self development, for security work, for entertainment and amateur sporting competition.
-Some even use martial arts as a method to relieve day-to-day stress and as a path to achieving spiritual growth.
+However, individual Martial Arts disciplines such as BJJ, Judo, Jiu-Jitsu, Aikido, Karate, boxing, kick-boxing, Krav maga, grappling, Taekwondo, Sambo, Savate, Kung-fu or wrestling are practiced for a variety of reasons by the general public (not related to professional combat sports) for basic self-defense, to improve physical fitness, for personal self development, for security work, for entertainment and amateur sporting competition.
+Some even use martial arts classes as a method to relieve day-to-day stress or/and as a path to achieving spiritual growth.

-Most of us don't have the ambition to enter the ranks of professional fighters, but we might still like to be able to learn a martial art for self-defense, to blow off a bit of steam, for fun, to meet new people or as a challenge to enhance our personal self-development.
+Most of us don't have an ambition to enter the ranks of professional fighters, but we might still like to be able to learn a defensive skill, martial art or combat sport to blow off a bit of steam, to meet new people or as a challenge to enhance our personal self-development.